oaripay/ebsi-core-services/README.md

 ## Getting started

 The monorepo uses [NX](https://nx.dev/) as a task runner in combination with [yarn workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/).
-Projects' structures of pre-monorepo work has been maintained.

 ### Downloading dependencies

+System requirements:

+- Node.js = 16.17.1
+- yarn >= 1.22.0

+We recommend the use of [Node Version Manager](https://github.com/creationix/nvm).
+With it, run `nvm install` followed by `nvm use` to get the right Node.js version.

 Install the required libraries and packages dependencies: